ssyahya1/hospital-management-system/README.md

 * **Input validation**
 * **Environment variables**
 * **Parameterized SQL queries**
+* **Protected routes**
+* **Centralized error handling**
+* **Account activation/deactivation checks**

 Parameterized queries are used when communicating with PostgreSQL to reduce the risk of SQL injection.

-Sensitive values such as database passwords and JWT secrets are kept outside the source code.
+Sensitive values such as database credentials, API keys, JWT secrets, and email service credentials are stored in environment variables rather than being hard-coded into the application.

 ---

-# ⚙️ Environment Variables
+# Environment Variables

-The backend uses a `.env` file for configuration.
+The backend uses environment variables for configuration.

 Example: